jaysonwun/cc-example/README.md

 Note that the output of the first feature is outputted in order, according to the [ASCII Code](http://www.ascii-code.com).

 For the second feature, the number of unique words in each tweet is 11, 14, and 17 (since the words 'is', 'big', and 'for' appear twice in the third tweet).
 This means that the set of unique words per tweet is {11} after the first tweet arrives, is {11, 14} after the second tweet arrives, and is {11, 14, 17} after all three tweets arrive.
-The output of the running median will display as a double with only 2 digits after the decimal.
+The output of the running median will display as a double with only 1 digit after the decimal.
 Thus, the second feature would produce the following output:

-	11.00
+	11.0
-	12.50
+	12.5
-	14.00
+	14.0

 ## Assumptions